God looks down from heaven on the children of men, to see if there are any who understood, who seek after God. Psalm 53:2

 8 Woe to those who join house to house,

-and you are made to dwell alone in the middle of the land!
+and you dwell alone in the middle of the land!

 but they do not respect the work of the Lord,